Inside: The best toys for preschoolers – open-ended toys to grow with kids.

 When you first start out buying LEGO bricks, start with a box like this one with a little bit of everything.
 Get your kids going on free building before introducing kits and directions.
 LEGO bricks are essentially the OG of STEM toys – don’t overlook them!

-Quick store: there are knock off brands / others out there but this is the good one.
-My parents had one of the off brand sets and threw it away after playing with this Ultimate Fort Builder Kit.
+Quick story: there are knock off brands out there, but this is the best one.
+My parents had one of the off brand sets and threw it away after playing with this fort builder kit.
 It’s just so easy to use!

 A toy with a battery!
 I KNOW!
 But Walkie Talkies get a special exemptions for how awesome they are.
-Kids love these in so many play situations and (BONUS) they get kids running and moving.
+We’ve had this set all year and the range is incredible – almost a mile!

-Boy or girl…it doesn’t matter!
-This outdoor excavator gets used by everyone to dig holes.
+No matter the child’s gender – an outdoor excavator is the best!
+This gets used by everyone to dig holes.
 It’s also great for hand-eye coordination and grip strength.

 It’s another toy that’s amazing for promoting building skills.
-It’s just a little out there and super creative which makes it an instant hit in my house.
+It’s a little out there, different from the run of the mill builders, and super creative which makes it an instant hit in my house.

 Having a small, battery free, plastic kitchen outside as a dedicated mud kitchen is one of the best ideas I had for my kids.
 They (and the 8-10 year old neighbor kids) make mud pies and all sorts of other imaginary treats in their kitchen.